OpenTermsArchive/engine/README.md

   "storage": {
     "git": {
       "path": "Versions database directory path, relative to the root of this project", "publish": "Boolean.
-Set to true to publish changes to the shared, global database.
-Should be true only in production.", "prefixMessageToSnapshotId": "Text.
+Set to true to push changes to the origin of the cloned repository at the end of every run.
+Recommended for production only.", "prefixMessageToSnapshotId": "Text.
 Prefix used to explicit where to find the referenced snapshot id.
 Only useful for versions", "author": {
         "name": "Name to which changes in tracked documents will be credited",